 The Company considers all highly-liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
 All cash and cash equivalents are held in United States financial institutions.
-Cash and cash equivalents include money market funds that invest primarily in commercial paper and U.S. government agency obligations.
+Cash and cash equivalents include money market funds that invest primarily in commercial paper and U.S. government and U.S. government agency obligations.